gian-solo/gian-solo.github.io/_posts/2019-10-23-tool-brings-fear-inoculum-to-life-in-los-angeles-with-an-epic-staples-center-performance.md

 being in an angle where I can see Danny do his thing and I think my brain is still trying to process all that I heard and saw.
 He is a complete madman behind that kit, even more so in a live setting!

-And before you think I discounted everyone else, Adam Jones was in top guitar form, Justin Chancellor was just a beast and Maynard didn't hold nothing back.
+And before you think I discounted everyone else, Adam Jones was in top ultimate guitar form, Justin Chancellor was a complete beast and
+Maynard didn't hold nothing back.
 Los Angeles got Tool in all it's glory.

 Second to the last song was new song "Invincible" and it sounded better than expected.
 It's one of the songs on the new record